lucywyman/blog/source/content/podcasts.rst

   the show.
 She's so interested in the lives of the people she talks to, and even without the mystery part just listening to her interact with other humans is inspiring.
 All in all, one of the best podcast finds of the last year.
-It's still pretty new, so catch up while you can!
+There are only 6 episodes, and it seems to have gone offline, but never lose hope!
 * `Reply All`_.
 Hosted by PJ Vogt (pronounced "vote") and Alex Goldman, Reply All is a show about the internet.
 With top-notch banter and interesting topics, I've learned a lot from